kshutkin/package-build/create-pkgbld/EXTENSIONS.md

 Use `create-pkgbld-extension-<name>` for project setup extensions, such as `create-pkgbld-extension-biome` or `create-pkgbld-extension-dts-buddy`.
 These packages export the extension contract from their root.
-They are registered in `extensions.json` or `.pkgbld-extensions.json`; the prefix does not enable automatic discovery.
+They are registered in the official `extensions.json`; the prefix does not enable automatic discovery.

 Reserve `pkgbld-plugin-<name>` for build plugins automatically loaded by PKG BLD.
 A build plugin can additionally expose the extension contract at `/extension`, as `pkgbld-plugin-dts-buddy/extension` does.
 Both forms are supported by the registry resolver.
 CLI names can stay short: `dts-buddy` configures standalone use, while `pkgbld-dts-buddy` installs the build plugin.

+Build plugins do not need registry metadata or an extension export to run.
+`create-pkgbld` discovers their scoped and unscoped names from all project dependency fields without importing them.
+Such plugins can be generically removed or adopted into `.pkgbld-lock.json` when their exact installed version can be resolved.